christianmccartney/Pact/Audio/PactSFX_README.txt

-TPForward - Half of the sound effect played forwards TPReverse - Half of the sound effect played in reverse TPFaster - Full teleport effect, but at twice the speed
+TPForward - Half of the sound effect played forwards TPReverse - Half of the sound effect played in reverse TPFaster - Full teleport effect, but at twice the speed TPFaster2x - Full teleport effect, but twice as fast, but twice as fast

 These are not final and will probably change in future sprints